Skip to Content

 It is not an uncommon thing in the bourbon world to find a distillery or group putting together a charity auction of a single barrel of whiskey.
 Typically, the bottles are sold at a much higher price than retail and the profit goes to a charitable organization.
 Back at the start of 2020, I received word of a charity single barrel that was released by Filibuster Distilling that was sold through Modern Liquors to the tune of $200.

-The most unique part about this barrel was the fact that it was 15 year old MGP-sourced bourbon which would’ve put its time of distillation squarely into the timeframe of when Pernod Ricard owned the Seagram’s plant in Indiana.
-It was also bottled at cask strength which came out to be 114.1 proof which is not too shabby for being 15 years old!
+The most unique part about this barrel was the fact that it was 15-year-old MGP-sourced bourbon which would’ve put its time of distillation squarely into the timeframe of when Pernod Ricard owned the Seagram’s plant in Indiana.
+It was also bottled at cask strength which came out to be 114.1 proof.
+Not too shabby for being 15 years old!

 Charity Barrels

-Charity barrels are a kind of catch-22 to review because even if they’re bad, they should never be trashed or ridiculed.
-We want to see them all be sold and help the foundation they’re supposed to help.
+Charity barrels are a kind of catch-22 to review because even if they’re bad, most enthusiasts will never say so.
+We want to see them them succeed and help the foundation they’re supposed to help.
 But on the flip-side, if a charity organization puts their good name on a bad product often enough, they could find themselves without many buyers.
 But what I’m really looking at today is the rarity of ever seeing a 15 year old single barrel of bourbon, let alone from MGP.
-This could be one of the oldest single barrel that’s came from MGP’s warehouses in the last 2-3 years.
+This could be one of the oldest single barrels that’s come from MGP’s warehouses in the last 2-3 years.

 Tasting Notes